hiandersson/dream-rl-agents/README.md

-# DreamRL
+# Dream RL Agents
-What is Ream RL?
+What is Dream RL Agents?
 - An open source library for deep reinforcement learning agents
 - Code written to be easy to understand and learn from
 - Implements Deep Q Learning, Deep Deterministic Policy Gradients and Proximal Policy Optimization